michelacameletti/risultati_modello_inla/README.md

 - PM10 is measured with different techniques.
 Could you detect the impact of different techniques in the study?
 Or are the networks so well organized they use the same procedures?

  - **Chiesto a Giorgio**

+ - **Risposta Guido**

+ **Thanks to this solid evidence and to the good quality of ambient monitoring networks, which provide  daily  measurements  of  air  pollutants,  it  is  now  possible  to  reliably  assess  the  health  impact  of  air  pollution  on  urban  populations.

 - What is the impact of isolated stations in data sparse regions like in Sicily